roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© I wanted to yell at her, tell her what a hot cunt she had for my big married dick, but I continued to bite my tongue -- besides, she was making so much noise, I didn't really need to add to it.
+I wanted to yell at her, tell her what a hot cunt she had for my big married dick, but I continued to bite my tongue -- besides, she was making so much noise, I didn't really need to add to it.

  As the not-yet-college girl screamed underneath me, her arms and legs binding her body to mine, my movements were restricted.
 Plus, the thought of her insanely gorgeous ass was on my mind.
 So, after a good long time of screwing her cunt with me on top of her, I pulled out and flipped Kelli onto her knees.
 Willingly, she bent over, pushing that hot ass into the air, parting her knees, and lowering her chest down to the bed sheets.
 Kelli looked back at me over her petite shoulder, the same anxious look in her eyes that Amy was giving me right next to her.
 My eyes fell onto the sight of that naked, teenage butt -- small, firm, with a shallow valley, glistening in cunt juices and sweat, plus the light-brown, puckered asshole above her drenched, pink cuntlips.